amyxg/Terracotta_Coffee/README.md

 <strong>2.
 Login/Register </strong>

 - Includes form to sign in (email/password)
-- Purpose :provides users/admin a log in feature to see personal information (reward points, past orders, CC updated information if needed, etc).
+- Purpose: provides users/admin a log in feature to see personal information (reward points, past orders, CC updated information if needed, etc).
 This increases business interaction and give users a sense of loyalty to the business.
 This also helps provides the business to access their email/phone for marketing purposes, if they agree to